Routing

 /api/v1/action/hello/api/v1/action/hello/world/api/v1/action/hello/world/foo

-It will not, however, match /api/v1/action
+It will not, however, match /api/v1/action or /api/v1/action/ because the greedy segment must have some input.

 Multiple Routes

-If you need your method to match multiple paths, allow multiple methods, or have an optional variable, you can specify
+If you need your method to match multiple paths, allow multiple HTTP methods, or have an optional variable, you can specify

 more than one [Route] attribute on it.